AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Fault Law in Montana

 Montana is an at-fault state, meaning whoever caused the accident is responsible for paying all the damages.
-It also has modified comparative negligence laws, determining payments in personal injury claims.
-For example, if you’re hurt in an accident, you may receive compensation from the other party only if you were less than 50 percent at fault for the incident.
-If you are determined to be 55 percent or more responsible for the crash, you cannot get any payments from the other driver.
+The state operates under modified comparative negligence laws, which determines eligibility for payments in personal injury claims.
+For example, if you’re hurt in an accident, you may receive compensation from the other party only if you were less than 51 percent at fault for the incident.
+If you are determined to be 51 percent or more responsible for the crash, you cannot get any payments from the other driver.

 SR-22s

-In Montana, you must file an SR-22 if you meet one of the following criteria:
+In Montana, you must file an SR-22 form with the state to prove you carry the minimum required liability insurance if you meet one of the following criteria:

 • Convicted of a DUI